kmhswimgirl/tears-of-the-engineer/README.md

 <img src="Images/BotW-Map.png" alt="OG Zelda Map from the switch games" width="300">
 ^the map from the Legend of Zelda games, also my inspiration for this project

 Clicking on an icon will take you to the wpi.edu page about that building.
 There are a few icons on the map, each signifying a different category of building.

 You can also navigate the map by using the arrow keys and zoom using the "-" and "+" keys.
-Trackpad controls are surrently being developed, however it really sucks to do in vanilla JS...
+Trackpad controls are currently being developed, however it really sucks to do in vanilla JS...

 Labs: